 3. Prepare the sink before the actual cleaning

-You will find it helpful to have a soapy tub waiting for dirty utensils.
+You will find it helpful to have a soapy sink waiting for dirty utensils.
 You don’t want to have your plates, cooking pans and spoons get stuck with all the food particles making them hard to scrub.
 After eating, encourage everyone to drop their utensils straight to the soapy sink and let it soak as you finish up.
 When you are ready to clean.
-Get your hands on easy to wash soaked utensils.
+Get your hands on easy to wash soaked utensils in the sink.
 Once this becomes a habit, cleaning your kitchen becomes an exciting thing to do.

 4. Draining your sink